-Analysis of results from the Syracuse Family Development Research Program, 13 which provided a full range of health and education support to disadvantaged children from prenatal care through age 5, shows that problems with probation and criminal offenses were 70 percent less among participants compared with a control group, when they were surveyed at 15 years of age.
+Analysis of results from the Syracuse Family Development Research Program, which provided a full range of health and education support to disadvantaged children from prenatal care through age 5, shows that problems with probation and criminal offenses were 70 percent less among participants compared with a control group when they were surveyed at 15 years of age.
 This finding is underscored by an analysis completed by the Committee for Economic Development in Washington, D.C., which found that for every dollar spent on preschool, states are expected to save between 50¢ and 80¢ in reduced crime costs.
-14

-Education is the surest path out of poverty and the road that all children must take to reach their potential.
-We invite you to invest in our country's most vulnerable children and the future we share by giving these girls and boys a firmer foothold on the path to success and self-reliance.
-The economic argument is clear: the earlier we invest in children, the greater the returns to society in terms of increased tax revenues due to higher incomes, and decreased public expenditure on remedial education and costs associated with crime, health care and social welfare programs.
+"Education is the surest path out of poverty and the road all children must take to reach their potential.
+We invite you to invest in our country's most vulnerable children and give girls and boys a firmer foothold on the path to success and self-reliance.
+The economic argument is clear: the earlier we invest in children, the greater the returns to society in terms of increased tax revenues due to higher incomes, and decreased public expenditure on remedial education and costs associated with crime, health care and social welfare programs."